 Prediction: City manage a 1-1 draw at home, but find the Bernabéu to be a puzzle they can’t crack, dropping a 2-0 result away (potentially larger, depending on the fitness level of Vincent Kompany).
 Real Madrid advance 3-1 on aggregate.

 Atlético Madrid v Bayern Munich

 The other two semifinalists are also group winners.
-Atlético topped their group, besting Benfica, Galatasaray, and Astana, then defeated PSV (on penalties after 210 minutes of scoreless football) and Barcelona to get to the semifinals.
-The German side finished atop a group that included Arsenal, Olympiacos, and Dinamo Zagreb, then needed extra time in the second leg to get past Juventus, following that up by edging Benfica on aggregate.
+Atlético topped their group, besting Benfica, Galatasaray, and Astana.
+Then it defeated PSV (on penalties after 210 minutes of scoreless football) and Barcelona to get to the semifinals.
+The German side finished atop a group that included Arsenal, Olympiacos, and Dinamo Zagreb.
+Then they needed extra time in the second leg to get past Juventus, following that up by edging Benfica on aggregate.

-I’ve already mentioned that Pep Guardiola will be coaching in Manchester next season, meaning that his spell with the Bavarian giants is coming to a close.
-He hasn’t won the UCL in Madrid, and I suspect he’d like to change that before boarding a jet for Manchester.
+I’ve already mentioned that Pep Guardiola will be coaching in Manchester next season.
+That means his his spell with the Bavarian giants is coming to a close.
+He hasn’t won the UCL in Madrid.
+I suspect he’d like to change that before boarding a jet for Manchester.
 Atlético are removed from the Guardiola / Pellegrini coaching rotation, meaning they only have to deal with their own coaching drama.